 It's not just the beautiful views and the amazing hiking trails, it's also the people and the vibe.
 It's really easy to get there from Sydney, even if you don't have a car, the train runs to many of the major towns along the way.
 Don't miss one of the most spectacular parts of Australia.

-Best things to do and walks in the Blue Mountains
+Best things to do in the Blue Mountains

 Hike, hike, hike!